-In 1941 the Council of Northern California Philatelic Societies held their first annual stamp exhibit at the Sacramento Hotel with the Sacramento Stamp Club as host.
+In 1941 the Council of Northern California Philatelic Societies held their first annual stamp exhibit at the Sacramento Hotel, with the Sacramento Stamp Club as host.

-In 1961 the Sacramento Stamp Club was incorporated as the Sacramento Philatelic Society, Inc. The Sacramento Philatelic Society produced a number of stamp exhibits at the Country Club Shopping Center and in the Hobbies Building at the California State Fair.
+In 1961 the Sacramento Stamp Club was incorporated as the Sacramento Philatelic Society, Inc. The Sacramento Philatelic Society produced a number of stamp exhibits at the Country Club Shopping Center, and in the Hobbies Building at the California State Fair.
 The Sacramento Philatelic Society has also held a number of stamp exhibitions.